scatauk/guidelines/logbook-standards.md

 ### C. Reporting

-Reporting requirements for anaesthetists in training are determined by the RCoA Training Committee based on the CCT curriculum requirements.
+The RCoA Training Committee determines reporting requirements for anaesthetists in training based on the CCT curriculum requirements.

 There are recommendations for logbook summary data for the [RCoA 2010 CCT Curriculum (page 87)](https://rcoa.ac.uk/sites/default/files/documents/2019-08/TRG-CU-CCT-ANAES2010.pdf), but this is not yet available for the 2021 curriculum.